MrKarol/Coursera_JHopkins_DS_MOD3project/README.md

 * UCI HAR Dataset/train/y_train.txt -  data in the Nth row of the training data set relates to an activity id identified in the Nth row of the y_train.txt.
 An activity's user friendly desciption of a given activity id can be found in the activity_labels.txt
 * UCI HAR Dataset/test/X_test.txt - test data set
 * UCI HAR Dataset/test/subject_test.txt - each row identifies the subject who performed the activity for each window sample.
 The data in the Nth row of test data set relates to a subject identified in the Nth row of subject_test.txt
 * UCI HAR Dataset/test/y_test.txt - data in the Nth row of the training data set relates to an activity id identified in the Nth row of the y_test.txt.
-An activity's user friendly desciption of a given activity id can be found in the activity_labels.txt
+An activity's user friendly description of a given activity id can be found in the activity_labels.txt

-**run_analysis.R script and "UCI HAR Dataset" folder are located in the working directory.**
+**run_analysis.R script and "UCI HAR Dataset" folder are located in the working directory (same location).**

 run_analysis.R conducts the following operations on the raw data to produce tidy.csv file: